 The Group's primary sources of liquidity are operating cash flows, cash balances and funding raised through external borrowings.

-Group budgets for the year-ending 31 March 2022, forecasts to the end of the current price review in 2023 and longer-term forecasts to 2048 are used to assess the liquidity needs of the Group.
+Group budgets for the year-ending 31 March 2023, forecasts to the end of the next price review in 2028 and longer-term forecasts to 2048 are used to assess the liquidity needs of the Group.